citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/tickets/ticket-management.md

     The following three fields will only appear if you have an activity that has a registered SLA that has been registered and opened in the system.

-   -   **Date/Time of capture:** date and time when the analyst performed the first of the capture to attend the call;
+   -   **Date/Time of capture**: date and time when the analyst performed the first of the capture to attend the call;

-   -   **Time capture:** time elapsed between the date/time the call was opened and the date/time of the first capture;
+   -   **Time capture**: time elapsed between the date/time the call was opened and the date/time of the first capture;

    -   **Deadline capture (SLA)**: time in hours or minutes inserted in the call